The other day I came across something that made me question the very concept our society has been rooted upon:

 I believe it’s how and where all of us have been brought up, that has hugely impacted our thoughts and beliefs.
 It’s important that every individual understands that no beauty shines brighter than that of a good heart.
 All our perceptions will only change when the root of this cause is diminished.

 For example, the way our media portrays women as desirable only when they meet certain beauty requirements has to change and instead inspirational stories of people who have risen against these odds and proved themselves should be presented.
-Our celebrities who hold a tremendous amount of power and responsibility on their shoulders should stop endorsing face whitening creams, should instead start raising body positive campaigns instead.
+Our celebrities who hold a tremendous amount of power and responsibility on their shoulders should stop endorsing face whitening creams, should start raising body positive campaigns instead.
 Our films that have since time immemorable rendered misogyny and unnatural beauty standards should aim to represent not the outward appearance of things but their inward significance.

 Recently the crowning of our very own Manushi Chillar created a lot of buzz inside and outside the media.
 In between this entire buzz I came across the criteria required for an Indian woman to be eligible to take part in the Miss India beauty pageant.
 The eligibility criteria caught me a little off-guard.
 Among all the other requirements the criteria also mention that the candidate should have a height of at least 5’5″ (5 feet 5 inches).
 According to this, even an average Indian male might not get through these height requirements, whereas the average Indian female trails far behind this requirement being 5 feet tall.
 I strongly believe that standing tall has nothing to do with height and it’s the strength that counts.
 I think the entire concept behind pageants is a little twisted.
 Every human is desirable in their own way and our physical appearance that mainly arises due to what’s been deeply imbibed in our DNA is no parameter to judge one’s ideality.
 My face and my body are god given and the idea of restricting me because of something I’m not capable of changing is flawed.

 A little while back, when I was reading the newspaper I came across some matrimonial advertisements.
 It’s a world of countless families looking specifically for “fair” and “slim” women as brides and “tall” and “handsome” men as grooms, commonly ignoring educational qualifications.
-I think these advertisements portray a very realistic approach to our society towards physical appearances.
+I think these advertisements portray a very realistic approach of our society towards physical appearances.

 I think its high time we change our thinking and unfasten this conjecture from all our minds that has been adamant to find its way out.
 It’s time we stop wasting our time measuring ourselves against impossible standards in lots of ways.
 We need to enlighten ourselves about how physical beauty comes in all shapes and sizes and how our reflection does not decide our worth.
 What matters is what’s inside us.
 Our strength, determination, and perseverance are what truly defines us and our appearance is merely a means to communicate what our soul cannot express in words.
 To all the wonderful people reading this,you’re all beautiful in your own unique ways, what’s left is to accept and know who you are.
 Eat because you love to, not because you’re depressed.
 Workout because you love your body, not because you hate it.
 It’s time we admire other’s beauty without questioning ours because imperfections are what make us all perfect.
 Remember, beauty starts in your mind, not in your mirror.